-- identify whether its applied-for gTLD string falls into any of the above categories; and - determine the relevant governments or public authorities; and - identify which level of government support is required.
+- identify whether its applied-for gTLD string falls into any of the above categories; and - determineidentify and consult with the relevant governments or public authorities; and - identify which level of government support is required.

-Note: it is a matter of national sovereignty to decide which level of government or which administration is responsible for the filing of letters of support or non-objection.
+Note: it is a matter of national sovereignty to decide which the level of government ander which administrative agency is responsible for the filing of letters of support or non-objection is a matter for each national administration to determine.
 Applicants should consult within the relevant jurisdiction to determine the appropriate level of support.